 New Forests has published and updated this brief on the rationalisation of the Australian timber industry since 2010.
 In this version, published September 2014, following the sale of Gunns’ Tasmanian forestry estate, we find that nearly all of the MIS assets have transitioned to institutional ownership.
 The challenge now remains for managers to consolidate long-term assets as part of a renewed, more stable industry.Read Full Report

-Responsible investment and sustainable management of land and natural resources is at the centre of New Forests' investment philosophy and corporate culture.
+Responsible investment and sustainable management of land and natural resources are at the centre of New Forests' investment philosophy and corporate culture.
 We are committed to this management approach not only for risk management purposes but also because of commercial opportunities associated with innovative approaches to sustainable forestry management.
 In seeking to be a responsible investor, New Forests is committed to a set of principles and criteria that ensure our investments are aligned with the interests of the communities where we operate and with the needs of our clients.

 New Forests has a Responsible Investment Policy and operates a company-wide Social and Environmental Management System (SEMS) designed to systematically identify, manage, and report on social and environmental issues and potential impacts of our investments.
 The SEMS ensures a consistent approach to social and environmental management across all investment activities and enables monitoring of performance, operational and management controls, and continual improvement.
-The SEMS supports the goals of New Forests’ Social and Environmental Policy, which is based on the principles of Responsible Investment, Third-party Certification, Transparency, and Continual Improvement.
+We report on our responsible investment activities through our annual sustainability reports and as a signatory of the Principles for Responsible Investment.